Developmental Roadmap

 Professional Identity

-For example, designing a data physicalization prototype (Figure 1) deepened my expertise in electronic circuits and iterative prototyping, while developing a low-poly video game from scratch (Figure 2) improved my ability to translate abstract ideas into functional code and custom assets.
+For example, designing a data physicalization prototype (Figure 1) deepened my expertise in electronic circuits and iterative prototyping, and while developing a low-poly video game from scratch (Figure 2) I improved my ability to translate abstract ideas into functional code and custom assets.
 These experiences taught me to embrace technical challenges as opportunities to create tangible, user-centric outcomes.

 Figure 1: A data physicalization project I undertook in my bachelor, significantly improving my electronics knowledge and prototyping skill